 In this Section we consider $J=2$ risk-neutral agents which trade $M>1$ assets.
 We study whether the increase of the number of assets and the structure of cross impact matrix help avoiding oscillations and market instability at equilibrium according to the previous definitions.
 To this end, we consider different structures of the cross-impact matrix $Q$ describing the complexity of the market for what concerns commonality in liquidity.

-We first show that instabilities are generically observed also in the multi-asset case and that actually more assets generally make the market less stable.
+We first show that instabilities are generically observed also in the multi-asset case and that actually more assets generally make the market less stable if the elements of the cross-impact matrix do not depend on $M$.
 For simplicity let us consider $M=2$ assets and a game between a Fundamentalist and an Arbitrageur (similar results hold for different combinations of agents).
 We choose $G(t)=e^{-t}$, the cross impact matrix equal to $Q= $, and we consider $\theta=0.3$; remember that for the one asset case the market is stable for this value of $\theta$.
 Figure \ref{fig_insta_2_ass} shows that for this value of $\theta$ the strategies are oscillating and therefore the market is not strongly stable.
 More surprisingly, the fact that oscillations are observed for $\theta=0.3$ indicates that the transition between the two stability regimes depends on also on the number of assets and that more assets require larger values of $\theta$ to ensure stability.
 In the following we prove that this is the case and we determine the threshold value.